BenLangjf/GreenScat/README.md

 import MGS
 ```

 Settup a multilevel system.
-As a simple representation of a Caesium atom we will assume a "Lambda"-like energy level configuration with one excited state and two ground states.
-We will set the energy of the excited state to be "10" units, and that of both ground states to "0".
+As a simple representation of a Rubidium atom we will assume a "Lambda"-like energy level configuration with one excited state and two ground states.
+We will set the energy of the excited state to be 10 units, and that of both ground states to 0.

 ```
 S = MGS.multilevel_system([10], [0, 0])